- This event has passed.

 - View vinyl murals including Gabon and McKay Kreiser’s Oneness, One Mask, One Love, One Heart🖤; Fresno’s The innocents (save a million lives); and Abait’s Mattress from Displacement Series on the Hangar’s Glider Wall outdoor gallery.

-- Check out Kuiland-Nazario’s Sea Change Lab pop-wagon project, with live performance and installation in the parking lot.
+- Check out Marcus Kuiland-Nazario’s Sea Change Lab project, with live performance and installation in the parking lot.
+ALEXANDMUSHI will be performing their Chair Conversations throughout the evening.
+Learn more about their performance here.

-- Debra Disman presents a new video around self-compassion and book making, and Nicola Goode will be distributing a limited edition poster with images from Board-Ups, a project documenting storefronts of Santa Monica’s business district during the 2020 Black Lives Matter protests.
+- Discover Debra Disman’s new video around self-compassion and book making, and pick up a copy of Nicola Goode’s limited edition poster with images from Board-Ups, a project documenting storefronts of Santa Monica’s business district during the 2020 Black Lives Matter protests.

 This is a live, in-person event.
 Masks will be required at all times indoors.
 Reservations are required.